TheRoddyWMS/Roddy/CHANGELIST.md

   - Bugfix: Project XML validation didn't exit != 0 in strict mode
   - Refactorings and more tests
   - Reduced verbosity of some file access error messages
+  - CI now uses Java 8.0.252-open (sdkman) and Groovy 2.4.19 for building

 * 3.5.7